 The results should be similar to:

-Send the resulting certificate in PEM format to your Virtru representative in a secure email.
+Send the resulting certificate in PEM format via Secure Share to the deployment team:

 All subsequent install steps are done by the Virtru team.
 Once the certificate has been sent securely to your Virtru representative all that is left is backend configuration updates on the Virtru side and to coordinate a day/time for when to go live with the new URLs.